sskset/code-dance-email-sender/README.md

-# EmailSender.SendGrid
+# CodeDance.EmailSender.SendGrid

 ## Overview

-`EmailSender.SendGrid` is a simple and flexible .NET library for sending emails using the SendGrid API.
+`CodeDance.EmailSender.SendGrid` is a simple and flexible .NET library for sending emails using the SendGrid API.
 This package allows you to easily integrate email sending capabilities into your .NET applications, whether you're building a web application, API, or any other .NET-based project.

 ## Installation